centreon/centreon-engine/doc/user/configuration/advanced/tuning_centengine_for_maximum_performance.rst

     by the max reaper time (see below).
 If your reaper frequency is too high (too infrequent), you might see high latencies for host and service checks.
-  * Max Reaper Time.
-The :ref:`max_check_result_reaper_time <main_cfg_opt_maximum_check_result_reaper_time>`
-    variables determines the maximum amount of time the Centreon Engine daemon can spend processing the results of host and service checks before moving on to other things - like executing new host and service checks.
-Too high of a value can result in large latencies for your host and service checks.
-Too low of a value can have the same effect.
-If you're experiencing high latencies, adjust this variable and see what effect it has.
   * Adjust buffer slots.
 You may need to adjust the value of the :ref:`external_command_buffer_slots <main_cfg_opt_external_command_buffer_slots>` option.